Table of Contents

 - High Voltage: The high voltage sign should make you exercise extreme caution and stay out of an area completely.
 These signs come in a variety of configurations and may include the words “high voltage” on them.
 The high voltage symbol looks like a lightning bolt with an arrow on the end, pointing down.
 Usually, it appears on a triangular, yellow sign.

-- Slippery when Wet: There isn’t one exact symbol that is regulated by a governing body, but slippery when wet signs tend to look pretty similar.
+- Slippery when Wet: A governing body doesn’t regulate one same symbol, but slippery when wet signs often look pretty similar.
 As with other general caution signs, slippery when wet signs are typically yellow with black writing.
 They are likely to include text, but you can always expect to see the symbol of a person who is mid-fall.
 If you see this sign, walk carefully so you don’t lose your footing.

 - Forklifts in Use: If you work in a shipping or distribution center or any other facility where employees operate forklifts, you want to make sure you stay out of the way.
 This sign is typically yellow and may include the word “caution” across the top.
 Below that, you’ll see a rudimentary drawing of a person operating a forklift.
 When you see this sign, take extra care to be aware of your surroundings so you aren’t injured.